golemparts/blinkt/README.md

 [![crates.io](https://meritbadge.herokuapp.com/blinkt)](https://crates.io/crates/blinkt)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Blinkt is a Rust library that provides an interface for the Pimoroni Blinkt!, and any similar APA102 or SK9822 strips or boards, on a Raspberry Pi.
-The library supports bitbanging mode on any GPIO pins, or hardware SPI mode on GPIO 10 (physical pin 19) for data, and GPIO 11 (physical pin 23) for clock.
+Blinkt is a Rust library that provides an interface for the Pimoroni Blinkt!, and any similar APA102 or SK9822 LED strips or boards, on a Raspberry Pi.
+The library supports bitbanging mode on any GPIO pins, and hardware SPI mode on GPIO 10 (physical pin 19) for data, and GPIO 11 (physical pin 23) for clock.

 For bitbanging mode, Blinkt gains access to the BCM283x GPIO peripheral either through `/dev/gpiomem` or `/dev/mem`.
 Hardware SPI mode is controlled through `/dev/spidev0.0`.